jrmoulton/tmux-sessionizer/README.md

 finder and a preview window.
 A config for use with `display-popup`, could look like this `bind C-w display-popup -E "tms windows"`.

+### The `tms rename` command

+Using this command you can automatically rename the active session along with the directory name and the active directory inside all the panes in the active session will be changed to the renamed directory

+`tms rename <new_session_name>`

+`bind C-w command-prompt -p "Rename active session to: " "run-shell 'tms rename %1'"`.

 ### CLI overview

 Use `tms --help`